South Yarra - West

 Employment conditions in South Yarra - West demonstrate exceptional strength compared to most Australian markets

-South Yarra - West has a highly educated workforce with significant representation in the technology sector.
-Its unemployment rate is 2.7%, lower than Greater Melbourne's rate of 4.6%.
+South Yarra - West has a highly educated workforce with notable representation in the technology sector.
+Its unemployment rate was 2.7% as of June 2025, lower than Greater Melbourne's rate of 4.6%.

-In the past year, there was an estimated employment growth of 6.5%.
-As of June 2025, 4,722 residents are employed, with an unemployment rate of 2.0% and workforce participation similar to Greater Melbourne's 64.1%.
-Key industries include professional & technical (at 2.1 times the regional average), health care & social assistance, and education & training.
-Conversely, construction has lower representation at 4.1% compared to the regional average of 9.7%.
+The area experienced an estimated employment growth of 6.5% over the past year.
+As of June 2025, there were 4,722 residents in work and workforce participation was similar to Greater Melbourne's at 64.1%.
+Key industries of employment among residents are professional & technical, health care & social assistance, and education & training.
+Professional & technical services have particularly high representation, with employment levels at 2.1 times the regional average.

 Frequently Asked Questions - Employment